Support road.cc

 The gravel/adventure bike movement has been the main driver of sub-compact chainsets.
 Fat tyres and dirt tracks demand lower gears, especially if you’re carrying anything extra, like clothes and so on for an overnight stay.

-But we think they have a place for general riding too.
-As soon as you hit seriously hilly terrain, there's going to come a moment when you need the lowest gear you can get.
+We think that sub-compact chainsets have a place in general riding too.
+As soon as you hit seriously hilly terrain, there’s going to come a moment when you need the lowest gear you can get.
 You might have blown up, you might have hit a 20% grade or steeper.
-Options like FSA's Adventure series cranks, Sugino's OS cranks, or the Praxis Works 48/32 cranks give you a slightly lower gear range for those situations.
+Options like a Praxis Alba X chainset fitted with 48/32-tooth chainrings give you a slightly lower gear range for those situations.

 Triple chainset